jay-neo/DBMS/mysql/README.md

 ```
 example: `CREATE USER jay@localhost IDENTIFIED BY "neoPassword";`

-Sow grants for a user
+Show grants for a user
 ```sql
 SHOW GRANTS FOR <username>@<server_name>;
 ```